Chidvy/tariff-job-market-analysis/README.md

 That matters for:

-- policy analysis
+- Policy Analysis
-- labor-market interpretation
+- Labor-Market Interpretation
-- supply chain strategy
+- Supply Chain Strategy
-- business and investment decision-making
+- Business and Investment Decision-Making

 ---